-- 36. Venues.
+- 29. Venues.
 The oral hearings will be held primarily at the Victoria University, College of Law and Justice, City Queen campus building, located at 295 Queen Street, Melbourne, Victoria.
-Students will be advised of the location of the final hearing closer to the date. - 37.
+Students will be advised of the location of the final hearing closer to the date. - 30.
 Schedule of rounds.
 The final scheduling of the General Round will be published via the Kirby Moot website closer to the oral hearings.
-Further announcements relating to each subsequent oral round will be made through email(s) to the relevant team contacts. - 38.
+Further announcements relating to each subsequent oral round will be made through email(s) to the relevant team contacts. - 31.
 Duration of oral presentation.
 The oral presentation of each team is, in principle, thirty (30) minutes.
 The team should allocate equitably the time available to the two individual speakers.
 However, the arbitral tribunal may extend the time limit so long as neither team is allowed more than forty-five (45) minutes to present its argument, including the time necessary to answer the questions of the tribunal.
-It will be the responsibility of the tribunal to ensure that the teams are treated fairly. - 39.
+It will be the responsibility of the tribunal to ensure that the teams are treated fairly. - 32.
 Arguments.
 In their first hearing, claimants and respondents should expect to rely on the arguments given in their written memoranda or to be prepared to justify why those arguments have been abandoned.
 However, speakers are encouraged, in subsequent hearings, to improve their arguments and the arbitrators will take this into account.
-This rule is to be read in conjunction with Rule 40. - 40.
-Exchange of Summary of Arguments.
+This rule is to be read in conjunction with Rule 33.

+- 33. Exchange of Summary of Arguments.
 Teams are required to exchange a summary of their arguments before each round.
-The document must comply with the following requirements: - (a) It must be a true and complete reflection of all the team's arguments for that round, except for rebuttal and sur-rebuttal points; - (b) Teams must refrain from including in their summary a blanket reservation of right to submit arguments outside the four-corner of their summary; - (c) There must be a high level of conformity to the summary in the oral hearings; - (d) Maximum double-sided A4 paper and in PDF format; - (e) Must be submitted in the manner prescribed in the table on Page 7; - (f) Title of the document, heading on the document and subject of the email (where relevant) should read: [Team Name, Claimant Outline of Arguments or Respondent Outline of Arguments, Moot No]; - (g) Except for the first round, each team must make 5 copies of their summary to be given to the other team and the judges (see the table on Page 7); - (h) The summary will not be assessed and the judges will be reminded of this. - 41.
-The judging panel has the discretion to deduct a maximum of 2 marks from the overall team score for non-compliance with the requirements in Para 40(a), (b) and (c).
+The document must comply with the following requirements: - (a) It must be a true and complete reflection of all the team's arguments for that round, except for rebuttal and sur-rebuttal points; - (b) Teams must refrain from including in their summary a blanket reservation of right to submit arguments outside the four-corner of their summary; - (c) There must be a high level of conformity to the summary in the oral hearings; - (d) Maximum double-sided, one A4 paper and in PDF format; - (e) Must be submitted in the manner prescribed in the table on Page 7; - (f) Title of the document, heading on the document and subject of the email (where relevant) should read: [Team Name, Claimant Outline of Arguments or Respondent Outline of Arguments, Moot No]; - (g) Except for the first round, each team must make 5 copies of their summary to be given to the other team and the judges (see the table on Page 7); - (h) The summary will not be assessed and the judges will be reminded of this. - 34.
+The judging panel has the discretion to deduct a maximum of 2 marks from the overall team score for non-compliance with the requirements in Para 33 (a), (b) and (c).
 Any potential non-compliance will have to be brought to the attention of the judging panel as soon as practicable during the hearing or, as soon as practicable after the hearing to the moot coordinator.
 The moot coordinator will investigate the claim.
-The allegedly non-compliant team will be afforded the opportunity to defend or explain their actions.
+The allegedly non-compliant team will be afforded the opportunity to defend or explain their actions. - 35.
+The moot coordinator has the discretion to deduct a maximum of 1 mark from the overall team score for excessive and unreasonable delay in the submission/ delivery of each of the summary of arguments.